MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 ## 2.7.2 Logic Minimization with K-Maps
 * For Logic Minimization with K-Maps, each circle should be as large as possible.
 Then, read off the implicants that were circled.
 * Each circle on the K-map represents an implicant.
 The largest possible circles are prime implicants.
+* Rules for finding a minimized equation from a K-map：
+	* Use the fewest circles necessary to cover all the 1’s.
+	* All the squares in each circle must contain 1’s.
+	* Each circle must span a rectangular block that is a power of 2 (i.e., 1, 2, or 4) squares in each direction.
+	* Each circle should be as large as possible.
+	* A circle may wrap around the edges of the K-map.
+▸ A 1 in a K-map may be circled multiple times if doing so allows fewer circles to be used.